-If you have ever reviewed your Medicare Summary Notices you have likely seen that the "Amount Charged" by your Medicare provider for your medical bills may not be the same amount as the "Medicare Approved" charge.
-This is because Medicare will only approve the amount listed in the Medicare fee schedule for each particular type of Medicare service.
+If you review your Medicare Summary Notices, you may see that the “Amount Charged” by your Medicare provider may not be the same amount as the “Medicare Approved” charge.
+This is because Medicare only approves the amount listed in the Medicare fee schedule for each particular type of Medicare service.

-The Medicare fee schedule is a list that stipulates the maximum amount Medicare has agreed to pay its contracted Medicare providers and suppliers for their services and products.
-This includes doctors, institutions, medical equipment suppliers, etc. The United States Congress is responsible for setting the Medicare fee schedule.
+The Medicare fee schedule is a complete comprehensive listing of the fee maximums used by Medicare to pay contracted providers and suppliers for their services and products.
+This includes doctors, institutions, medical equipment suppliers, and other providers and suppliers.
+The Centers for Medicare and Medicaid Services (CMS) is responsible for setting the Medicare fee schedule.
 This is done through federal legislation, and it can change from year to year.